Understanding Microaggressions at Work

 Impact and Criticism of the Term ‘Microaggression’

-Some argue that the word ‘microaggression’ downplays their impact, implying that these instances are minor annoyances rather than discriminatory actions that take a real emotional and psychological toll on those affected by them.
+Some argue that the word ‘microaggression’ downplays its impact, implying that these instances are minor annoyances rather than discriminatory actions that take a real emotional and psychological toll on those affected by them.
 For example, at least one study suggests subtle racism is just as harmful as overt racism.
 When compounded over time, microaggressions can make employees feel like outsiders and hinder an organization’s efforts to create a diverse and inclusive workplace.

 Some are critical of the concept of microaggressions for other reasons, arguing that it contributes to circumstances in which words or actions are misinterpreted when an aggression did not actually occur.
 The term microaggression has also been criticized for implying that a perpetrator is always acting aggressively with purpose, while microaggressions can be at times unintentional.